tamiespinosa/School_District_Analysis/README.md

   - School performance based on the budget per student
   - School performance based on the school size
   - School performance based on the type of school

+ In this report, we will discuss the differences in results from one analysis to the other.

 ## <a name="Results"></a>Results

 * How is the district summary affected?